svakam/kubernetes/README.md

 #### hypervisor
 AKA virtual machine monitor, VMM.
 Computer software, firmware or hardware that creates and runs virtual machines or guest machines.
 Runs on top of the host machine and OS.
 [First mention](#intro)

+#### minikube
+Free tool that runs a single-node Kubernetes cluster inside a Linux VM.
+Best used for testing or development level work.
+Cannot spin up a production cluster, since it's a single-node machine with no high availability.
+Need virtualization software installed to run minikube (i.e. [VirtualBox](https://www.virtualbox.org/manual/UserManual.html#virt-why-useful)).

 #### node